LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

 - The binary search either returns the *position* where we found the item, or it returns -1 (to indicate not found).
 The -1 value is a commonly-returned function in most search operations (especially on lists and strings), so we use this mostly out of respect for tradition.
-  It makes particular sense, becuase -1 is not within the *index set* of the array (which starts at 0 in C# and ends at ``data.Length - 1``.
+  It makes particular sense, because -1 is not within the *index set* of the array (which starts at 0 in C# and ends at ``data.Length - 1``.

 Similar to linear searching, we provide a main program that tests it out.
 Because the